mabernardo/chess-challenge/README.md

 Finds all unique configurations of a set of normal chess pieces on a chess board with dimensions MxN where none of the pieces is in a position to take any of the others.

 ## Building
-Clone the project en run:
+Clone the project and run:

 	./build.sh